sbuntz/InstantCrypto/README.md

 ![default](assets/images/default.png)

 The user is then able to search any cryptocurrency using the search bar to bring up the data for the respective coin they search, such as VeChain.
-An autocomplete was also included in the search bar for the users convenience.
+An autocomplete was also included in the search bar for the user's convenience.

 ![search](assets/images/search.png)